MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Tutorials/NXP-iMX8.md

 ms.date: 05/23/2023
 ---

-# Tutorial: Setup an i.MX EVK using Windows 10 IoT Enterprise LTSC 2021
+# Tutorial: Setup an NXP i.MX EVK

 In this tutorial, you learn how to: